Cubital tunnel syndrome

 What happens before my operation?

-Before the day of your operation, you will be contacted by the preassessment clinic.
+The Pre-assessment Clinic will contact you before the day of your operation.
 At this appointment a nurse will discuss your operation with you.
-You may need to have some routine tests before your operation such as a blood test.
+You may need to have some routine tests before your operation, such as a blood test.
 Please feel free to ask questions and raise any concerns that you may have about your operation.
-Remember that you can withdraw your consent for treatment at any time.

 Stopping smoking